Contact Form 7 Review: The Best Free Contact Form Plugin For WordPress?

 Before we get to the drawbacks of Contact Form 7, here are five of the best reasons to consider using this plugin to add a contact form to your WordPress website.

 Quickest Way to Add a Contact Form to WordPress

-Apart from being free to use (many people’s main requirement!) and having an overall pretty positive rating from users, one of the best reasons to choose Contact Form 7 for your website is how quickly your new contact form can be up and running.
-Unlike some other popular free WordPress form plugins, a ready-made contact form is automatically added to your website (ready to be inserted on whichever page you’d like it) immediately after activation.
+Apart from being free to use — which is many people’s main requirement! — and having a pretty positive overall rating from users, one of the best reasons to choose Contact Form 7 is how quickly you can get a new contact form up and running.
+Unlike some other popular free WordPress form plugins, a ready-made contact form is automatically added to your website (ready to be inserted into whichever page you’d like it) immediately after activation.

 As you don’t need to create a contact form or even add your own contact details to the form (unless you want to change the email address form entries are sent to), Contact Form 7 is one of the quickest ways to add this type of form to any site.

 Once the plugin is activated, you can add the default contact form to your WordPress posts and pages by inserting the corresponding shortcode (not sure what shortcodes are?) into your content.